 ABS and PLA filaments are the most popular materials for 3D printing.
-But one is stronger and more flexible while the other is easier and more convenient to use.
+But one is stronger and more flexible while the other is more convenient to use and easier to print.

 Do you agree that one of the vital parts of 3D printing is to know that you are using the right kind of material to do the job?
 When looking for the building material that you will be using, there are plenty of things that you have to consider like accuracy, flexibility, and strength so that it will properly and accurately print what you want.